 Are there special permits available for Norfolk County residents?

-• Yes, Residential Paid Parking Permits are now available for $20 per vehicle
+• Yes, Resident Paid Parking Permits are now available for $35 per vehicle

-• for individuals with a verified Norfolk County residential address,
+• for individuals with a verified Norfolk County resident address,

 • for those who own property in Norfolk County but live elsewhere (such as cottage owners).

-• Those interested in purchasing Residential Paid Parking Permits are encouraged to visit the webpage that provides detail information such as if you qualify and how to acquire a permit.
+• Those interested in purchasing Resident Paid Parking Permits are encouraged to visit the Resident Paid Parking Permit Page for detailed information such as how to qualify and how to obtain a permit.

 Paid Parking Areas

-What areas of Norfolk County will have paid parking in 2023?
+What areas of Norfolk County have paid parking?

-How can I tell where the paid parking areas are?
+How can I tell where the paid parking areas are in each zone?

 • Paid parking areas are identified with HotSpot Parking signage placed along the edge of each parking area.